The cars you love and hate

 Least satisfying large SUV

-To see the cars that excelled in the Which? test lab and are recommended by our car experts, see our round-up of the Best Cars for 2018.
+To see the cars that excelled in the Which? test lab and are recommended by our car experts, see our round-up of the best cars for 2020.